Skip to main content

 When do you need to convert between Liters per second and Milliliters per second?

-A small-scale flow-rate unit (1 mL/s = 10⁻⁶ m³/s) used in laboratory chemistry, HPLC columns, medical infusions, and micro-scale fluidic research.
+A small-scale flow-rate unit equal to 10⁻⁶ m³/s, used in laboratory chemistry, biotechnology, medical infusions, and micro-fluidic research.
 Liter per second and Milliliter per second are both volumetric flow units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Volumetric Flow Rate Conversions